🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Discovery and role of magnesium in the body

 Magnesium was first isolated by Sir Humphry Davy in 1808.
-A chemical element symbolized by Mg, it is essential to human health for several vital functions, including the regulation of calcium, potassium and sodium levels.
+A chemical element symbolised by Mg, it is essential to human health for a number of vital functions, including the regulation of calcium, potassium and sodium levels.
 Its presence is crucial for energy production, muscle contraction and nerve transmission.
-The breakdown of proteins, lipids and carbohydrates would be compromised without an adequate supply of magnesium.
+The breakdown of proteins, fats and carbohydrates would be compromised without an adequate supply of magnesium.

 Signs and symptoms of magnesium deficiency

-Magnesium deficiency can manifest itself in various ways signs and symptoms often overlooked because they are common to other disorders.
-These include:
+Magnesium deficiency can manifest itself in a variety of signs and symptoms that are often overlooked because they are common to other disorders.
+These include

 These symptoms should raise the alarm and encourage you to check your magnesium levels, especially if they are accompanied by an unbalanced diet or increased mineral requirements.

-To maintain optimal magnesium levels, it is advisable to focus on certain foods rather than immediately resorting to supplements.
-Here's a list of the main sources:
+To maintain optimum magnesium levels, it is advisable to choose certain foods rather than resorting immediately to supplements.
+Here is a list of the main sources:

-• Nuts and seeds, such as almonds, cashews and sunflower seeds
+• Nuts and seeds, such as almonds, cashew nuts and sunflower seeds

 • Leafy green vegetables such as spinach and kale